asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 ## Instructions for charting osemosys results

+## 0. Before you begin

+You will need several software programs on your computer:

+[Visual Studio Code](https://code.visualstudio.com/) – this is a text editor that makes it easy to modify the configuration files (more on this later).

+[Miniconda](https://docs.conda.io/en/latest/miniconda.html) – this is a package manager for Python.
+We create a specific environment (set of programs and their versions) to run the code.
+You want the Python 3.8 version.
+During installation, the installer will ask if you want to add conda to the default PATH variable.
+Select **YES**.

+[GitHub Desktop](https://desktop.github.com/) – an easy way to grab code from GitHub.
+You will need to create a free account.

+[Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) – *Optional*.
+A modern command line terminal for Windows.
+You can use the built in Command Prompt too.

+The following instructions assume you have installed Visual Studio Code, Miniconda, and GitHub Desktop.

 #### 1. Clone ‘8th_outlook_visualisations’ from the asia-pacific-energy-research-centre Github
 You can clone this repository to wherever you want on your personal computer